sjain882/AutoHotKey-Scripts/README.md

 ### `Multi Monitor Numpad.ahk`

 - Use `WIN + Numpad 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

+- You can also use `Right Arrow + Numpad 1/2/3/5` - really good for one handed use.
+The right arrow input is still sent to window, so not ideal, but its an alternative.

 - Works consistently even when monitor indexes are messed up, by looping through working areas to find the right monitor.